milangupta4/milangupta4.github.io/_posts/2024-08-23-customer-journey-analytics-pipeline.md

 ---
 layout: post
-title:  "Building a Customer Journey Analytics Pipeline for D2C - Sample Case Study "
+title:  "Customer Journey Analytics - Building a Pipeline for D2C"
 date:   2024-08-23 12:32:07 +0530
 categories: product
+featured: true
+post_id: 21
+custom_title: "Customer Journey Analytics - Building a pipeline"
+custom_excerpt: "A Customer journey analytics pipeline can enable you to perform powerful analysis on your own"
+meta_image: "/assets/images/customer-journey-analytics/types-of-customer-journey-data.png"
 ---

 In this blogpost, we will take a high-level view at creating a first-party Customer Journey Analytics pipeline.

-The single biggest advantage to building a first-party Analytics pipeline is that you own end-to-end data.
-And with a strong architect and strong understanding of data requirements, you can build out your own analytics pipeline exactly how you need it.
+The single biggest advantage to building a first-party Analytics pipeline is that **you own end-to-end customer data**.

+You can build out your own analytics pipeline exactly how you need it.
+All you would need is a flexible and opinionated architecture, and an understanding of the direction of business requirements.

 To help illustrate this case, let’s consider the following problem statement:

-You are the Product Head for GiftAway, a D2C brand that makes it super-easy for users to send gifts to your family.
+You are the Product Head for GiftAway, a D2C brand that makes it super-easy for users to send gifts to their family.
+You want to understand the user funnel - from when the user visit your website for the first-time to when they checkout.

 ### **What is the Happy Flow for GiftAway?**

-1. User searches for something
+1. User searches for something - let's say - "Rakhi gift hamper"
-2. User browses a product
+2. User browses a product - a Rakhi, flowers & chocolate hamper
 3. User adds product to cart
 4. User checks out the cart

+As Product Manager, you want to see the numbers down this funnel.

 ![image](/assets/images/customer-journey-analytics/User-cart-checkout.png)